5 critically important things you must do if you are responsible for fire safety in residential care homes.

 You can check your fire log book to see when training was last carried out.

-We hope this guide has been useful to you and that you now feel able to check if your care home is as safe from fire if it should be.
+We hope this guide on fire safety in residential care homes has been useful to you and that you now feel able to check if your care home is as safe from fire as it should be.
+Proper preparation is key to avoiding the total disaster of an avoidable care home fire.